Workiva/react_testing_library/doc/migration_guides/expectations.md

 }
 ```

-That looks almost exactly like the first OverReact Test.
+That looks almost exactly like the first (and simpler) OverReact Test example.
 However, there are two differences:

 1. If the test fails trying to find the submit button, it fails _before_ getting to `UserEvent.click` because the `getByRole` query failed.
 On top of that, here's the error message (collapsed, because it's quite long):